KrishnaDN/Deep-Learning-based-Speaker-Identification-and-Speaker-Verification-Papers/README.md

 # Deep-Learning-based-Speaker-Identification-and-Speaker-Verification-Papers
-## This repo will give all the papers related to Neural Network Hyperparameter Optimization(Optimal network configuration search) and short video explanation of each paper.
-In this repo you will find papers relevent to evolution strategies, baysian optimization, Genetic algorithms for configuration search, and recent work on neural architecture search(NAS).
+## This repo will give all the papers related to speaker recognition and speaker verification based on neural networks and short video explanation of each paper.

 ### 2018
 ##### 1. Speaker recognition from raw waveform with SincNet.[\[Paper\]](https://arxiv.org/pdf/1808.00158.pdf)--[\[Video\]]()